 4. Deep Condition Once A Week

 The longer your hair gets, the higher its chances of getting damaged are.
 Apart from the normal wear and tear long hair is subjected to, it can also become drier.
 Oils produced on your scalp are supposed to coat the hair shaft, nourishing and protecting it.
-However, when your hair grows longer, it becomes more difficult for
+However, when your hair grows longer, it becomes more difficult for this oil to reach the ends.
+To prevent it from getting damaged and to keep your ends moisturized, you need to deep condition it once a week.
+Wear a hair mask or oil your hair and leave it on overnight for an intense boost of moisture.

 5. Stay Away From Heat